CivicActions/ssp-toolkit/docs/ssp.md

 Upon account creation, the Drupal software assigns each user account a unique numerical user ID (UID).
 This UID is used internally by the system to track user actions such as content creation or editing.
 The numerical user IDs are never reused even if their user accounts are subsequently blocked or deleted.

+##### Ilias

+Upon account creation, the Ilias software assigns each user account a unique numerical user ID (UID).
+This UID is used internally by the system to track user actions such as content creation or editing.
+The numerical user IDs are never reused even if their user accounts are subsequently blocked or deleted.

 #### b

 ##### CivicActions